tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     Possible data types for tuple fields.

-    Can't use STRS/ENUM macros for them,
-    since there is a mismatch between enum name (STRING) and type name literal ("STR").
-STR is already used as Objective C type.
+    One cannot use STRS/ENUM macros for types because there is a mismatch between enum name (STRING) and type name literal ("STR").
+STR is already used as a type in Objective C.

 .. _capi-tuple_key_def: